GOLD Program

 Eligibility

-In order to participate in GOLD, the following requirements apply:
+To participate in GOLD, the following requirements apply:

 • Must be a currently enrolled student who is on Probation or Elevated Probation for violations of University Policy regarding non-academic misconduct.